DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - this is known as portable code, which needs translation between each environment, the role of the RTE
 - 8.2.6 Continuous Integration and Continuous Delivery (CI/CD)
     - **Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process
-    - **Continuous integration (CI)**: all new code is integrated into the rest of the system as soon as the developer writes it, merging it into a shared repo
+        - 🔔**Continuous integration (CI)**: all new code is integrated into the rest of the system as soon as the developer writes it, merging it into a shared repo
             - this merge triggers a batch of unit tests
             - if it merges without error, it's subjected to integration tests
             - CI improves software development efficiency by identifying errors early and often
             - CI also allows the practice of continuous delivery (CD)
-    - **Continuous Delivery (CD)**: incrementally building a software product that can be released at any time; because all processes and tests are automated, code can be released to production daily or more often
+        - 🔔**Continuous Delivery (CD)**: incrementally building a software product that can be released at any time; because all processes and tests are automated, code can be released to production daily or more often
     - CI/CD relies on automation and often third-party tools which can have vulnerabilities or be compromised
     - Secure practices such as threat modeling, least privilege, defense in depth, and zero trust can help reduce possible threats to these tools and systems